hash function selection for cybergraph particles

 The only migration path from Poseidon2 to any successor requires rehashing original content.
 This is impossible without guaranteed content availability.
 Therefore:

-Storage proofs are the single highest-priority infrastructure component in CORE.
-Without them, the hash function choice is irreversible and CORE is permanently coupled to a 3-year-old primitive.
+Storage proofs are the single highest-priority infrastructure component in nox.
+Without them, the hash function choice is irreversible and nox is permanently coupled to a 3-year-old primitive.
 With them, Poseidon2 becomes a replaceable component — the correct architectural relationship.

 7. CID Format Specification